samrobbins85/linux-post-install/README.md

 Under `General Behaviour` in the system settings, change the option for opening a folder from single click to double click.

+## NAS

+1. Open Dolphin, under `Network`, use `Add Network Folder` to add the NAS
+2. Add the created folder to the Places sidebar

 ## GPG Key

 1. Install KGPG using the package manager
-2. Add the GPG key
+2. Add the GPG key (note that the GPG cannot be copied directly from a NAS, it must first be copied to the local file system)

 ## Git LFS
 Install `git-lfs` using your package manager